ArthurConmy/arthurconmy.github.io/docs/_posts/2022-11-27-automatic-circuit-discovery.md

 <h1>Automatic patching for discovering circuits</h1>
 <i>work done at Redwood Research, with Haoxing Du</i>.

-I recently finished working on the <a href="https://arxiv.org/abs/2211.00593">IOI paper</a>, which was the most exciting project I have ever been part of.
+<p>I recently finished working on the <a href="https://arxiv.org/abs/2211.00593">IOI paper</a>, which was the most exciting project I have ever been part of.
 Our work finds a circuit that performs a task in a language model.
 This blog shares how this approach can be generalized, and some code at https://github.com/redwoodresearch/Easy-Transformer/tree/arthur/haoxing_on_rr for anyone interested in doing this.
-This post assumes some familiarity with <a href="https://transformer-circuits.pub/2021/framework/index.html">language model interpretability</a>.
+This post assumes some familiarity with <a href="https://transformer-circuits.pub/2021/framework/index.html">language model interpretability</a>.</p>

 <img src="https://i.imgur.com/DhfRCAw.png">

-<b style="color:green;">K</b>, <b style="color:red;">Q</b> and <b style="color:blue;">V</b> composition, for threshold 0.1 in the IOI case.
+<.<b style="color:green;">K</b>, <b style="color:red;">Q</b> and <b style="color:blue;">V</b> composition, for threshold 0.1 in the IOI case.

 <h2>Tasks</h2>